 The TCPWave IPAM can discover all the network devices and their configuration via ICMP,SNMP and NetBIOS protocols and consolidate the newly collected data with the existing data.
 The TCPWave discovery rules control the automatic provisioning of the discovered objects into the DNS Infrastructure.
 The discovery engine runs at a blazing fast speeds with highly optimized parallel processing algorithms, all written in modern Java.
 You will be amazed to see our network crawl speed.
 Contact us to schedule a demo.

 TCPWave’s IPAM enforces strict database integrity checks.
+It’s the best in the industry today.
+No other provider guarantees this level of DNS and DHCP data integrity.
 It’s smart logic checks the sanity of the DNS and DHCP configuration files before sending them to the remote DNS and DHCP devices.
 This ensures that the remote devices do not crash after getting an update from the DDI.
 TCPWave has eliminated a concept of a manual DNS and DHCP push.
 DNS updates take place in real time and DHCP configurations are updated automatically when new scopes are defined.
 Contact us to schedule a demo.